whynayemnay/follow_person/README.md

 ros2 service call /stop_navigation std_srvs/srv/Trigger "{}"

 these are the service call commands that are available, what they do is self-explanatory.
 Before starting playback stop the navigation otherwise navigation will override the playback process.

+## warehouse.sdf

+The script to create a model of a person with a walking animation.
+Either replace the already existing warehouse.sdf file that comes with TB4 simulation under turtlebot4_simulator/turtlebot4_ignition_bringup/worlds
+/warehouse.sdf or add the script starting from lines 258-361 to the same file.
+This script should automatically dowload the needed model and animation for the model from the official Gazebo hosting platform.
+After loading the world the model will spawn and go through set waypoints.